robmarkcole/jupyter-codespace/README.md

 * https://docs.github.com/en/free-pro-team@latest/github/developing-online-with-codespaces

 ## Issues
-* Worked first time, now getting timeout errors
+* Worked first time, now getting timeout errors: `Timed out waiting to get a heartbeat from kernel process.` Possibly [this issue](https://github.com/microsoft/vscode-python/issues/13365).
+Solution appears to be up/downgraring the vscode-python extension

 ### FAQ
 * Each codespace is associated with a specific branch of a repository.
 You can create more than one codespace per repository or even per branch.
 However, each user account has a two-codespace limit during limited public beta.